specialized806/sql-server-samples/samples/manage/azure-arc-enabled-sql-server/modify-license-type/README.md

 1. Launch the [Cloud Shell](https://shell.azure.com/).
 For details, [read more about PowerShell in Cloud Shell](https://aka.ms/pscloudshell/docs).

 1. Connect to Azure AD.
-You must specify `<tenant_id>` if you have access to more than one AAD tenants.
+You can skip this step if you specify `<tenant_id>` as a parameter of the script.

     ```console
    Connect-AzureAD -TenantID <tenant_id>